 There are no rules on how you must keep records.
 You can keep them on paper, digitally or as part of a software program (like book-keeping software).

-HMRC can charge you a penalty if your records aren’t accurate, complete and readable.
+HMRC can charge you a penalty if your records are not accurate, complete and readable.

 Lost or destroyed records

-Try to get copies of as much as you can, eg ask banks for copies of statements, suppliers for duplicate invoice etc.
+Try to get copies of as much as you can, for example ask banks for copies of statements or suppliers for duplicate invoices.

 ‘Provisional’ means you’ll be able to get paperwork to confirm your figures later.
-‘Estimated’ means you won’t be able to confirm the figures.
+‘Estimated’ means you will not be able to confirm the figures.

-You may have to pay interest and penalties if your figures turn out to be wrong and you haven’t paid enough tax.
+You may have to pay interest and penalties if your figures turn out to be wrong and you have not paid enough tax.